-Those students who do fail to meet the standards expected will move to the yellow section of the class board, this will mean that they have a warning regarding the choices that they are making.
-Moving to the red section will result in spending some time in reflection, this will allow the student to have a reflective conversation with an adult regarding the choices that have led them to spending part of their lunchtime in reflection.
+Those students who do fail to meet the standards expected after verbal warnings will move to the yellow section of the class board, this will mean that they have a warning regarding the choices that they are making - they will spend 5 minutes in another classroom before rejoining their class.

+Continued disruptive or negative behaviour choices will move into the red section and will result in spending some time in reflection, this will allow the student to have a reflective conversation with an adult regarding the choices that have led them to spending part of their lunchtime in reflection.
 A letter/email will also be sent to the student's parent/carer informing them of the sanction. (see Appendix 3)

-Three reflections within the period of half a term will result in a formal letter being sent home to parents (see Appendix 4 - 3 reflections letter to parents).
+Three reflections within the period of half a term will result in a formal letter being sent home to parents (see Appendix 4-3 reflections letter to parents).
 A meeting with parents will be held at this stage to outline the concerns and explain how any future instances of reflection will be dealt with.